Regularly held conferences are:

-This conference is held Wednesdays, once a month, 11:00AM – 12:000 PM in Dermatopathology Conference Room in Borwell.
-Dr. Eric Lansigan from hematology/oncology and Dr. Kathryn Zug are responsible for this conference.
+This conference is held once a month in Dermatopathology Conference Room in Borwell.
+Dr. Kathryn Zug and Dr. Joi Carter from hematology/oncology are responsible for this conference.
 Cases are presented, pathology reviewed, and discussion follows, with written recommendations and results documented in the patient medical record.
-The dermatopathology resident and the 1st year on the patch/cutaneous lymphomas rotation year attends.

 Friday dermatology grand Rounds (third Friday of the month)

 These conferences are held in the Section of Dermatology library.

 Dermatology grand rounds lecture - 8:00 to 9:00 am

 The speaker is a faculty member, invited guest, visiting professor, Dartmouth-Hitchcock faculty in another discipline.
 The chief residents rotate the duty of scheduling the Grand Rounds Lecture conference speakers, in consultation with the section chief and program director.
 Topics are varied and include all areas of dermatology medical knowledge, patient care or ACGME competencies.

 Dermatology grand rounds - 9:00 to 10:30 am